Before you set up SAML 2.0 in Identity Cloud, you should:

 The following table summarizes the high-level tasks required to configure SAML 2.0:

 Configure an SP, an IDP, and a CoT

 The first step is deciding if Identity Cloud is the SP, the IDP, or both, and/or what metadata you need to import from other providers.

 For example, if Identity Cloud is the IDP for another service in your environment, you will have to import the metadata of the remote SP.

 Ensure the SPs and IDPs that work together share the same CoT.

 Configure signing and encryption secrets for your environment.

-AM provides two options for implementing SSO and SLO: integrated mode, and standalone mode.
+Identity Cloud provides two options for implementing SSO and SLO: integrated mode and standalone mode.

 There are several considerations to make before deciding which mode is more appropriate for your environment.

-AM supports different ways to federate identities depending of the configuration, and whether they exist or not in the SP.
+Identity Cloud supports different ways to federate identities depending on the configuration, and whether they exist or not in the SP.